-- First violation – Confiscation of the prohibited item when practical, and an administrative fine of $50.
+- First violation – Confiscation of the prohibited item when practical, and an administrative warning.

-- Third and future violations - Confiscation of the prohibited item when practical and referral to the disciplinary process.
+- Second and future violation - Confiscation of the prohibited item when practical and referral to the disciplinary process.
 Repeated violations may result in loss of housing privileges, as determined by the disciplinary process.

-- The following items are prohibited in University housing:
+- For safety reasons, the following items are prohibited in University housing:

 - Air conditioners of any kind.

-- Appliances with an exposed heating element or coil (e.g. coffee makers with hot plates, toasters, panini grills).
+- Except in apartment kitchens where coking appliances are permitted, appliances with an exposed heating element or coil (e.g. coffee makers with hot plates, toasters, panini grills).
 These appliances are permitted in apartment kitchens only.
-Coffee/drink makers with an internal heating element are permitted in all housing areas.
+Coffee /drink makers with an internal heating element are permitted in all housing areas.

 - Extension cords or multi-plug adapters that lack a built-in surge protector/breaker.
 Power strips with built in surge protection are permissible.
 However, power strips, even with surge protectors, cannot be strung together or plugged into one another.